 Several towns in America -- including Hamburg, New York; Athens, Texas; and New Haven, Connecticut -- claim to be the birthplace of the hamburger.
-But Seymour rises to the top of our list with this spiffy new 12-foot-tall statue of "Hamburger Charlie" Nagreen, who claimed to have invented the sandwich (and coined its name) in Seymour in 1885.
+But Seymour rises to the top of our list with its spiffy 12-foot-tall statue of "Hamburger Charlie" Nagreen, who claimed to have invented the sandwich (and coined its name) in Seymour in 1885.

-Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 2001 (it weighed over four tons and fed 13,000 people).
-Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since several other towns claim to be the Home of the Cheeseburger.
+Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 2001; it weighed over four tons and fed 13,000 people.
+Atop it sits a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since several other towns claim to be the Birthplace of the Cheeseburger.

-The Seymour Community History Museum now exhibits the World's Largest Collection of Hamburger-Related Items.
-Originally the accumulation of the late Jeffrey Tenneyson (RIP 2006) it includes 1,500 pieces of memorabilia and required a semi-truck to haul it to Seymour from Palm Springs, California.
+Also in town, the Seymour Community History Museum exhibits the World's Largest Collection of Hamburger-Related Items.
+Originally the accumulation of the late Jeffrey Tenneyson (RIP 2006), it includes 1,500 pieces of memorabilia and required a semi-truck to haul it to Seymour from Palm Springs, California.